 Adam Kingery, Energy Programs Manager

 Adam Kingery was a classroom teacher in Arizona for 13 years before joining the Exchange as an outreach presenter in 2016.
 For many of those years, Adam’s students benefitted from the programs offered by the Exchange.
 Adam holds a Master's Degree in Educational Leadership and has an undergraduate degree in Political Science from the University of Arizona, as well as a teaching certificate from Prescott College.
-He manages the logistics and team of energy presenters for the Bright Students middle school program and the Home Energizer Workshop for both Tucson Electric Power and Unisource Energy Services.
+He manages the logistics and teams of energy presenters for the Bright Students middle school program and the Home Energizer Workshop for both Tucson Electric Power and Unisource Energy Services, as well as the Salt River Project's Powering Our Future Renewable Energy program.
 Adam also assists with curriculum revisions and new program development.